goadesign/goa/docs/ErrorHandling.md

 ## Returning Errors

-Given the divider service design above goa generates a `ErrorResult` data structure in the `divider` service package. goa also generates two helper functions that build the corresponding errors: `MakeDivByZero` and `MakeHasRemainder`.
+Given the divider service design above goa generates two helper functions that build the corresponding errors: `MakeDivByZero` and `MakeHasRemainder`.
 These functions accept a Go error as argument making it convenient to map a business logic error to a specific error result.

 Here is an example of what an implementation of `integer_divide` could look
 like: